Year 9 – 11 Assessment

 Understanding the merit of learning progressions during the years 9 to 11 phase of education is key to appreciating a student’s academic growth.
 Learning progressions offer a structured framework that maps out their development as they move through these critical years.
 Learning progressions empower educators to tailor their teaching methods to suit their students’ evolving needs, ensuring that they are consistently challenged and engaged at the appropriate level.

-Our Learning Progression Fremwork is fueled by formative assessment.
+Our Learning Progression Framework is fueled by formative assessment.
 Through ongoing and regular formative assessment, which we call ‘Checkpoints’, we can identify how students are progressing and provide meaningful feedback which is simple to understand and straightforward to act on.
-The learning language we use when reporting progress are Emerging, Developing, Proficient, and Advancing.
-This personalised approach not only keeps students motivated but also fosters a sense of achievement as they witness their progress over time.
+The learning language we use when reporting progress are Emerging, Developing, Consolidating, Proficient, and Exceeding.
+This enables us to report progress that reflects a trajectory of learning rather than a single snapshot, giving a richer picture of development over time.